 The staff and seniors raised $515 through 144 strikes, topping last years total of $417 raised through 132 strikes.

-The competition was born last year, when the National Senior League caught the attention of Plantation Estate's fitness director, Patty Tatem.
+The competition was born last year, when the National Senior League caught the attention of Matthews Glen's fitness director, Patty Tatem.
 The league is a nonprofit intended to keep residents of senior and retirement centers active and having fun.

 Tatem said participating in the league's national virtual bowling week was a good idea because Plantation's residents played the game regularly.